ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 Which according to the table [here](http://www.ubs.iastate.edu/hat_sizing_chart.html) makes the potential magician either a giant or an extraordinarily small infant.

-Having done this exhaustive research, we are now ready to order a top hat.
+Having done this exhaustive research, we are now ready to order a hat.
 Just need to figure out where one buys a top hat these days...

 Okay, so what do we have here?
-Essentially we just did a calculation with built-in error propagation; which in itself is quite nice (and probably useful), but as every poor-soul-of-an-undergraduate-physics-student-stuck-in-a-lab knows, error analysis is not that difficult, even without the support of special programming tools (although I'm sure that said student would show nothing but great appreciation for such a tool).
+Essentially, we just did a calculation with built-in error propagation; which in itself is quite nice (and probably useful), but as every poor-soul-of-an-undergraduate-physics-student-stuck-in-a-lab knows, error analysis is not that difficult, even without the support of special programming tools (although I'm sure that said student would show nothing but great appreciation for such a tool).
 So apart from the magical theme, we are yet to achieve any real magic here.

-But we won't be giving up yet.
+But we won't be giving up just yet.

 ## Interval plotting

 One good use of interval arithmetic techniques is for plotting.
 An illustration of this can be found on a [demonstration page](http://futureboy.us/fsp/simplegraph.fsp), which generates ASCII plots for equations.
 As can be seen in the Frink [source](http://futureboy.us/fsp/highlight.fsp?f=simplegraph.fsp) for this page, the code that achieves this uses interval arithmetic and is quite compact.

-Let's try to figure out how this happens.
+Let's try to figure out how it works.
 Before we do that, we need something to compare to the interval arithmetic approach.
 Since Frink doesn't (yet) have any built-in plotting facilities, we will roll our own simplistic plotting solution.
 For this purpose, we can leverage Frink's graphics support (which is much more interesting than what I'll be showing here, see the [documentation](https://futureboy.us/frinkdocs/#Graphics) for the full story).

 Without further ado, the naive plotting solution:
 ```